 Evidence | Analytics | Best Practice

-JAMIA Open, AMIA’s peer-reviewed, online-only, and gold open access journal continues to be led by Neil Sarkar.
+JAMIA Open, AMIA's peer-reviewed, online-only, and gold open access journal also celebrated a milestone in 2019 with its one year anniversary.
 JAMIA Open provides a global forum for the publication of novel research and insights in the major areas of informatics for biomedicine and health (e.g., translational bioinformatics, clinical research informatics, clinical informatics, public health informatics, and consumer health informatics), as well as related areas such as data science, qualitative research, and implementation science.
-In 2019, the journal will feature a special issue focused on the 30th anniversary of UMLS with application and database notes as well as patient perspective articles.
+In 2020 the journal will also publish a special issue focused on the 30th anniversary of UMLS with application and database notes as well as patient perspective articles.

 ACI (Applied Clinical Informatics)

 AMIA members continue to receive the ACI journal as part of their membership.
 As the official eJournal of AMIA and IMIA led by Christoph Lehmann, ACI aims to establish a platform that allows sharing knowledge between clinical medicine and health IT specialists as well as bridging gaps between visionary design and successful and pragmatic deployment.

 ACI Open is the open access companion journal to ACI led by David Dorr and Lipika Samal.
 The journal publishes subject matters in the field of clinical informatics including clinical information systems, mobile health applications, and administrative and management systems.

 Certifications and Accreditation Activities

 As announced in November, 2019, AMIA took another critical step towards creating certification for health informatics professionals with the appointment of the inaugural members of the Health Informatics Certification Commission.

 The Certification Commission will finalize plans for and manage the AMIA Health Informatics Certification (AHIC) program, including eligibility, exam development, and recertification.